sheldonucr/ee260_lab/lab4/README.md

 __[Click here for Verilog Tutorial](http://vol.verilog.com/VOL/main.htm)__

-YOu should finish this tutorial first for 2 hours at least.
+You should finish this tutorial first for 2 hours at least.

+There is better explanation for Verolog Operators [Click Here](https://embeddedmicro.com/tutorials/mojo/verilog-operators) - Thanks, Brandon

 __This lab requires individual lab!
 You cannot do any partner work anymore.__